High-Dimensional Asymptotics of Differentially Private PCA: Main Results

-Since the privacy guarantee in \Cref{thm:privacy} is sharp, this is the largest value of $\beta$ (which corresponds to the minimal noise level in the privatized PCs) that can guarantee the target privacy level on the given dataset.
-Such data-dependent privacy guarantees are desirable because they enable us to calibrate the noise level for privatization according to the given dataset, adding more noise for datasets that are difficult to privatize and less noise for easier datasets \citep{nissim2007smooth,dwork2009differential,papernot2018scalable,redberg2023generalized,cummings2023advancing}.
-One challenge in doing so is that setting $\beta$ according to \eqref{eq:noise-calib} requires estimating the limiting Hilbert transform $H_\mu$ and other relevant asymptotic spectral quantities from the given dataset.
-To ensure that the overall algorithm satisfies an end-to-end privacy guarantee these estimators must themselves be differentially private.
-We address this aspect in \Cref{sec:adaptive}. \paragraph{Asymptotic Theory v.s.
-Finite-$\dim$ Privacy.} We also explore if the asymptotic predictions of \Cref{thm:privacy} provide good approximations to the finite-$\dim$ privacy guarantees of the exponential mechanism on the 1000 Genomes dataset.
+\paragraph{Asymptotic Theory v.s.
+Finite-$\dim$ Privacy} We also explore if the asymptotic predictions of \Cref{thm:privacy} provide good approximations to the finite-$\dim$ privacy guarantees of the exponential mechanism on the 1000 Genomes dataset.
 This requires us to estimate the trade-off function between the output distributions of the exponential mechanism on the 1000 Genomes dataset $\mX$ and its worst-case neighboring dataset:

 The optimization over neighboring datasets makes it challenging to derive empirical estimates of the above quantity.
 However, the proof of \Cref{thm:privacy} (see \Cref{prop:var-lim-v2} in \Cref{sec:privacy-proof}) shows that if $\{(\lambda_i, \vu_i): i \in [\rnk]\}$ denote the top-$\rnk$ eigenpairs of $\mSigma(\mX)$, in the high-dimensional limit, the neighboring dataset $\tilde{\mX}_\star \bydef \mX \cup \{\vx_{\star}\}$ with: